Bhagat Singh: Reactions to the judgement

 After the rejection of the appeal to the Privy Council, Congress party president Madan Mohan Malaviya filed a mercy appeal before Irwin on 14 February 1931.
 Some prisoners sent Mahatma Gandhi an appeal to intervene.
 In his notes dated 19 March 1931, the Viceroy recorded:

 The Communist Party of Great Britain expressed its reaction to the case:

 A plan to rescue Singh and fellow HSRA inmates from the jail failed.
 HSRA member Durga Devi's husband, Bhagwati Charan Vohra, attempted to manufacture bombs for the purpose, but died when they exploded accidentally.

 Execution

 Singh, Rajguru and Sukhdev were sentenced to death in the Lahore conspiracy case and ordered to be hanged on 24 March 1931.
 The schedule was moved forward by 11 hours and the three were hanged on 23 March 1931 at 7:30 pm in the Lahore jail.
 It is reported that no magistrate at the time was willing to supervise Singh's hanging as was required by law.
-The execution was supervised instead by an honorary judge, who also signed the three death warrants, as their original warrants had expired.
-The jail authorities then broke a hole in the rear wall of the jail, removed the bodies, and secretly cremated the three men under cover of darkness outside Ganda Singh Wala village, and then threw the ashes into the Sutlej river, about 10 km from Ferozepore.
+The execution was supervised instead by an honorary judge named Nawab Muhammad Ahmed Khan Kasuri, who also signed the three death warrants, as their original warrants had expired.

+After their bodies were hastily removed from the gallows, they were chopped into pieces, and stuffed into sacks.
+These sacks were then secretly taken out of the jail compound and were cremated under cover of darkness outside Ganda Singh Wala village, and then the ashes were thrown into the Sutlej river, about 10 km from Ferozepore.